BroadbandForum/yang/docs/index.typ

 #table(
   columns: (auto, auto),
   align: (auto, auto),
-  fill: table-fill.with(columns: 2, header-rows: 1),
+  fill: bbf-table-fill.with(columns: 2, header-rows: 1),
   [#strong[Term]], [#strong[Description]],
-  [family], [refers to a group of 'units' statements representing a
+  [family], [refers to a group of 'units' statements representing a common functional area including, but not limited to, time, length, temperature, electricity, speed and memory storage], [unit], [the full text name of a unit, e.g., seconds, milliwatts], [symbol], [the abbreviated form of expressing the units, e.g., mW, dBm]
-    common functional area including, but not limited to, time, length, temperature, electricity, speed and memory storage], [unit], [the full text name of a unit, e.g., seconds, milliwatts], [symbol], [the abbreviated form of expressing the units, e.g., mW, dBm] )
+)

 === UNITS\-1: Unit vs Symbol <sec:units-1-unit-vs-symbol>